-Revenues for the fiscal year ended June 30, 2021 for Compound Semiconductors increased 30% to \$1,068 million, compared to revenues of \$821 million last fiscal year.
+Revenues for the fiscal year ended June 30, 2021 for Compound Semiconductors increased 30% to \$1,068 million, compared to revenues of \$821 million for fiscal year 2020.
 The increase in revenues during the current fiscal year was primarily driven by over a 100% increase in VCSEL product shipments addressing the 3D sensing consumer market, and increased revenues to customers in all of our other markets with significant growth in our Life Sciences business.

-Operating income for the fiscal year ended June 30, 2021 for Compound Semiconductors increased 255% to \$221 million, compared to operating income of \$62 million last fiscal year.
-The increase in operating income during the current fiscal year was primarily driven by product mix and improved absorption of operating costs due to higher volumes and shipping 3D sensing products.
-In addition, the expenses associated with the fair value inventory write-up and other related acquisition expenses for Finisar did not repeat in the current year.
+Operating income for the fiscal year ended June 30, 2021 for Compound Semiconductors increased 255% to \$221 million, compared to operating income of \$62 million for fiscal year 2020.
+The increase in operating income during fiscal year 2021 was primarily driven by product mix and improved absorption of operating costs due to higher volumes and shipping 3D sensing products.
+In addition, the expenses associated with the fair value inventory write-up and other related acquisition expenses for Finisar did not repeat in fiscal year 2021.